dtm-labs/en.dtm.pub/docs/summary/protocol.md

     Mainly because the next operation of the TCC or XA transaction is not saved in the database, but in the AP, it needs to respond to the user in a timely manner, and can not wait a long time for failure recovery.

 ::: tip interface data notes
-dtm checks if resp.String() contains SUCCESS/FAILURE to determine success and failure, so please avoid including these two words in the business data returned by the subtransaction interface.
+dtm checks if resp.String() contains SUCCESS/FAILURE to determine success and failure, so please avoid including these two words in the business data returned by the sub-transaction interface.
 :::

 ### GRPC